What lies behind us and what lies before us are small matter compared to what lies within us. - Ralph Waldo Emerson

 With children, the first session will consist of speaking with the parent or parents regarding paperwork, discussing confidentiality with the child (this is a safe place), and starting the process of developing rapport with the child.

 Counseling fees are equal to the current industry standards based on experience, education and licensing qualifications.
 Initial phone consultations are free.
-Please ask about insurance.
+Medicaid accepted, please inquire about other insurance companies.

 Healing and Change

 We believe the therapeutic relationship between an individual and counselor is an essential component and important catalyst for change, and that clients must feel safe within that relationship before they can move toward a more holistic version of themselves.